ashu26jha/audit-test-contracts/backend/README.md

 <details>
 <summary>GET /api/v1/github/organizations</summary>

-Retrieves the list of organizations the authenticated user belongs to.
+Retrieves the list of organizations the user has added the Github app to.

 **Response:** Array of organization objects.
 </details>